How a Quick Eye Exam Can Detect Diabetic Retinopathy

 Current Screening Methods

-There are a few screening methods that have been developed for eye disease diagnosis.
+A few screening methods have been developed to diagnose eye disease.
 Each has its own processes, advantages, and disadvantages.

 Teleretinal Imaging

-Additionally, digital retinal imaging is a relatively quick eye exam, taking around five minutes and delivering results in two business days.
-The images are interpreted remotely by a licensed and trained physician to identify the presence of vision-threatening diseases and make an eye disease diagnosis.
+Additionally, digital retinal imaging can be as quick as five minutes, and results can be delivered in two business days.
+The retinal images are interpreted remotely by a licensed and trained physician to identify the presence of vision-threatening eye diseases.

 Optometrist or Ophthalmologist Screening